ni/flexrio-custom/docs/TestAndReleaseProcess.md

 This copies the filtered repo contents into the `githubstaging` branches.

 We run the pipeline manually on `main` when we are ready to push to GitHub.
 Other runs of the pipeline on dev branches may overwrite the `githubstaging` branches, so we want to be sure they are freshly staged with the `main` branch contents before pushing.

+**Iterating with pre-releases (recommended before merging hw-flexrio changes).** While developing hw-flexrio changes, run this publish process **and** the internal GitHub test pipeline off an hw-flexrio **dev branch** to produce **`.dev0` pre-releases** of `flexrio` / `flexrio-deps` / `flexrio-clips` and validate the full stack (flexrio-custom examples + deps + tools) before merging.
+Once validated, PR the hw-flexrio dev branch to `main` and re-run the process on the `main` CI result to produce the final release.
+The build mechanics of this dev → main loop are documented in hw-flexrio `docs/githubrelease/GitHubReleaseBuild.md` ("the hw-flexrio dev → main workflow").

 When the pipeline has completed, inspect the staging branches to make sure they look right:
 - `ni/githubstaging/flexrio`